estebanmunchjones2019/web-components-intro-article/Readme.md

 if you skipped the React and Vue sections and you don't know about what these polyfills are, read about them, above, in the step 5 of the React and Vue sections.

+To know more about these polyfills, check out this [gitHub repo](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).

-This steps were copied from a [tutorial](https://vaadin.com/learn/tutorials/using-web-components-in-angular) at [vaadin.com](https://vaadin.com).
+The following steps were copied from a [tutorial](https://vaadin.com/learn/tutorials/using-web-components-in-angular) at [vaadin.com](https://vaadin.com).

 a) Run this code in the terminal: